canonical/lxd/specs/rest-api.md

 wrong, in those cases, the following return value is used:

     {
-        'type': "error",
+        "type": "error",
-        'error': "Failure",
+        "error": "Failure",
-        'error_code': 400,
+        "error_code": 400,
-        'metadata': {}                      # More details about the error }
+        "metadata": {}                      # More details about the error }

 HTTP code must be one of of 400, 401, 403, 404, 409, 412 or 500.